GravityKit/GravityView/readme.txt

 * Fixed: Edit Entry link not showing for non-admins when using the DataTables template
 * Fixed: Cache wasn't being used for `get_entries()`
 * Fixed: Extension class wasn't properly checking requirements
+* Fixed: Duplicated information in the debugging logs

 = 1.12 on August 5 =
 * Fixed: Conflicts with Advanced Filter extension when using the Recent Entries widget